MiKeLFernandeZz/helm-charts/charts/keops/README.md

 The Airflow component in AI toolkit is designed to automatically load Directed Acyclic Graphs (DAGs) from a central Git repository.
 This feature is essential, as it enables synchronization between environments and ensures consistency in deployed workflows.

+Check the (central DAG repository)[https://github.com/CLARUS-Project/central-repo] for the full documentation on how to structure and manage your DAGs.

 The relevant section of the `values.yaml` file is as follows:

 ```yaml